 Expenses in connection with an assignment may be deductible from ordinary taxable income, provided the expatriate continues to work for the same employer.
 If an employer reimburses business related moving expenses that are supported by vouchers, the reimbursement is not taxable.

 Certain approved expenses regarding household services may be deducted.
-The deduction is capped at DKK 25,000 in 2021 (DKK 6,400 in 2020) per individual.
+The deduction is capped at DKK 6,400 in 2022 (DKK 25,000 in 2021) per individual.
 Additionally, a deduction for the use of craftsmen for certain types of services may be applicable.
 The deduction is capped at DKK 12,900 in 2022 (DKK 25,000 in 2021) per person.
 The deduction for the use of craftsmen is expected to be abolished on 1 April 2022.

 A married assignee whose spouse remains in the home country may be eligible for a double-household deduction if the conditions are met.
 The deduction amounts to DKK 400 per week or actual expenses with the proper documentation.

 Donations to certain approved charities, foundations, institutions, etc. are deductible in the determination of taxable income.
 The maximum deductible amount per year is DKK 17,200 (in 2022), regardless of whether the contributions are spread out among different foundations.
 The foundation must report the donations made annually to the tax authorities.

 In 2022, a tax-free child benefit of DKK 18,612 per annum is payable to the custodial parent of children aged 0 to 2 (inclusive) if the parent is fully tax liable to Denmark and is not covered by the social security system in the home country.
 The annual benefit for children aged 3 to 6 is DKK 14,724 and for children aged 7 to 14 is DKK 11,592 and is paid on a quarterly basis.
 For children aged 15 to 17, the amount is DKK 11,592 per year.